zlaasu/rocketMapStartUpScript/README.md

 4) Edit loc for each city ex. config/city1Loc.txt format: loc;step;workes_count;workerel30_count

-5) Add workers to config/acc.csv and config/accl30.csv
+5) Add all workers to one file to config/acc.csv and config/accl30.csv

+6) Edit path in pokeMap.sh